Topological quantum field theory structure on symplectic cohomology: Introduction

 \subsection{String topology}

-On the homology of the space $\Omega N$ of based loops in $N$ there is the \emph{Pontrjagin product}, induced by concatenating loops to form figure-8 loops.
-On the homology of the space $\mathcal{L}N$ of free loops in $N$, there is the \emph{Chas-Sullivan loop product} \cite{Chas-Sullivan}: given two families of loops, you form the family of all possible figure-8 loops obtained when the two base-points happen to coincide.
+The \emph{Pontryagin product} on the homology of the space $\Omega N$ of based loops in $N$ is defined by concatenating loops to form figure-8 loops (see for example \cite{Abbondandolo-Schwarz2}).
+The analogue on the homology of the space $\mathcal{L}N$ of free loops in $N$ is called \emph{Chas-Sullivan loop product} \cite{Chas-Sullivan}: given two families of loops, one forms the family of all possible figure-8 loops obtained when the two base-points happen to coincide.